Hook 'Em

-Hook 'Em is the costumed mascot of The University of Texas at Austin's athletics teams.
-Hook 'Em can be seen on the sidelines of Darrell K Royal–Texas Memorial Stadium during football games, and also at the Moody Center during basketball games.
-He can also be requested to appear at an event through the Texas Athletics website.
+Hook 'Em, the official costumed mascot of The University of Texas at Austin's athletic teams, is a prominent figure at various sports events.
+Hook 'Em is regularly seen on the sidelines of Darrell K Royal–Texas Memorial Stadium during football games, and at the Moody Center for basketball games, engaging fans and contributing to a lively atmosphere.
+Beyond these sporting events, Hook 'Em's presence can be requested through the Texas Athletics website, allowing the mascot to engage with the broader university community and its supporters.